nathaliacristina20/authentication-firebase/README.md

 ## :clipboard: License

 This project is under the MIT license.
-See the LICENSE for more information.
+See the <a href="https://github.com/nathaliacristina20/angular-authentication/blob/master/LICENSE">LICENSE</a> for more information.

 <hr />
 <p>by Nathalia Cristina :wave: <a href="https://linktr.ee/nathaliacristina20">Get in touch!</a></p>